buzzn/broker-evaluation/api.md

 # Broker Api
 Each call returns the HTTP error code `200` or an error HTTP with an error object: `{"errorName": string, "errorDescription": string}`.
 Attention: Each call requires a logged-in user!
 (Exception: `/set-password`.)
 We use the JSON/JavaScript datetime representation as specified by the W3C.
-Example: '2019-10-08T10:44:57+01:00'
+(Example: '2019-10-08T10:44:57+01:00'.).)

 ## Hints
 `GET /hints`